Waste vouchers, fees and charges

 - household hazardous waste drop-off days at resource recovery centres (dates are advertised throughout the year)

-- recycling and tip shop donations for a range of materials at Council's resource recovery centres
+- recycling and Treasure Trove donations for a range of materials at Council's resource recovery centres

 - Brisbane Bin and Recycling app - includes personalised bin collection calendar, recycling information and optional reminders about waste and recycling services.